Module II Requalification

 (A) Repeating and successfully completing Module II or

-(B) Demonstrating continued mastery of Module II training material by passing the POST-Constructed Comprehensive Module II End-of-Course Proficiency Test, the PC 832 Course Arrest Methods Skills Test and the PC 832 Firearms Skills Test.
-This can be accomplished through the completion of the Module II Requalification Examination Process [for eligibility refer to [1008(d)(3)].
+(B) Demonstrating continued mastery of Module II training material by passing the POST-Constructed Comprehensive Module II End-of-Course Test, the PC 832 Course Arrest Methods Exercise Test and the PC 832 Firearms Exercise Test.
+This can be accomplished through the completion of the Module II Requalification Testing Process [for eligibility refer to [1008(h)].

-The examinations below are administered in the course and at the test centers.
+The tests below are administered in the course and at the test centers.

-Arrest Methods Skills Test: Includes defensive foot movements, takedown tactics, control holds, and handcuffing.
+Arrest Methods Exercise Tests: Includes searching, takedown techniques, control holds, and handcuffing.

-Firearms Skills Test: Includes shooting a course of fire, weapon familiarization, safe weapon handling and cleaning, and good marksmanship principles.
-Applicants for the Module III Course or Examination are required to obtain a Criminal History Clearance.
+Firearms Exercise Test: Demonstrating basic handgun shooting principles.
+Applicants for the Module III Course or Exercise Test are required to obtain a Criminal History Clearance.